tusen-ai/naive-ui/src/select/demos/enUS/clearable.demo.md

 # Clearable

 Make the select clearable.
-Remember you can only clear a select that has value.
+Remember you can only clear a select that has a value.

 ```html
 <n-space vertical>